earthlab/earthlab.github.io/org/earth-analytics/week-10.md

 * Column category: malepopulation
 * Age range: 60-80 years old

-Use ggplot() to create your plot and be sure to label x and y axes and give the plot a descriptive title.
+Use `ggplot()` to create your plot and be sure to label x and y axes and give the plot a descriptive title.
 </div>

+#### Bonus Plot - (1 point)
 BONUS -- create a leaflet map
-will need to test this using rmd knit to see if it works...
+will need to test this using .Rmd knit to see if it works...